 - Brick and Mortar: Netflix is hands down the winner – unlimited DVD rentals for less than the price of 2 rentals at a store, plus the ability to set movies in a queue and stream movies online.

-- Online DVD rentals: Netflix offers a wider variety of movie selections and online video streaming; BlockBuster offers in store trades (read full BlockBuster and Netflix comparison for more information).
+- Online DVD rentals: Netflix offers a wider variety of movie selections and online video streaming; BlockBuster offers in store trades (read full BlockBuster and Netflix comparison for more information) and GameFly offers both movie and video game rental.

 - DVD from a box: RedBox, BlockBuster, and others offer DVDs for a about $1 a day, but they are usually limited to new releases and a few select classics.
 I would only use these as a supplement to Netflix if the movie I want is buried in my queue and it might take awhile before I receive it.
 Otherwise the selection and online movie streaming make Netflix a clear winner.